natstar93/your-first-trainline-graphql/111-Client-side-setup.md

   link: link,
   cache: new InMemoryCache(),
 });
 ```

 That's it, everything ready to plug in some data from the mutation.

+If you need the code at this point, please use the following:

 `git checkout 111-client-side-setup`